getredash/website/src/pages/kb/user-guide/visualizations/table-visualizations.md

 toc: true
 ---

-Tables are a natural way to show database results.
-So Redash builds one automatically for every query you run.
+Because tables are a natural way to present database results, Redash builds one automatically for every query you run.
 It's more than a lowly HTML table, though.
 This one includes pagination, order, visibility, search, and format settings for each column.
 You can modify this default table with the **Edit Visualization** button or make a new one by clicking **New Visualization** and type `Table`.

 {% callout info %}